 The advantages are that:

-• The OPG checks the LPA when it is about to register it so any problems will be found immediately.
-If the LPA is not registered until you have lost capacity, you won’t be able to rectify any errors and the LPA may be invalid.
-That is, your attorney(s) will not be able to use it.
+• The Office of the Public Guardian checks the LPA so any problems will be found immediately.
+If the LPA is not registered until you have lost capacity, you won’t be able to rectify any errors and the LPA may be invalid – so your attorney(s) will not be able to use it.

 • The LPA is ready to use if it is needed in the future.
 As the registration process can take eight to ten weeks, delaying registration until you lose mental capacity can cause an inconvenient delay when the LPA is required.

 • The registration fee per LPA has to be paid straight away.

 • Over time, you may decide that you want to revoke your LPA and make a new one.
 If you have already registered your LPA, you will need to pay a second registration fee to register the new LPA.

 Your attorney(s) can use a registered LPA for property and financial decisions either before you lose mental capacity (with your agreement) or afterwards.
 Your attorney(s) can only use a registered LPA for health and welfare after you have lost mental capacity.